3oskil/airbus-ship-detection/README.md

 For more information, visit the [competition page](https://www.kaggle.com/competitions/airbus-ship-detection).

+## Notes

+1. The only one of the three models was used for training - U-Net Version 1.
+2. Model reached around 0.8 for Dice Score, 0.2 for BCE-Dice Loss, 0.75-0.85 for True Positive Rate (train and val), train value a bit worse because of cross-validation where validation size is 0.05, so the training set is more comprehensive.

+TODO:

+1. Make test set during cross-validation.
+2. Make custom augmentation that means randomly extracting boats using masks from images with boats and put them on the images without boats (include resize, rotate and random placing).
+3. Try U-Net Version 2 and U-Net++.
+4. Use MLFlow and Docker.

 ## Exploratory data analysis

 EDA is provided in the notebook "dataset_eda.ipynb" stored in the "notebooks" folder.